dolph/ibm-cloud-account-pool/README.md

 The system does not currently use an external datastore, and is designed to be run as a single process.
 It does not currently support high availability.
 Credentials are loaded into the service at startup.
-On startup, upon which they are verified and all accounts are forcefully cleaned before making them available for reservation.
+Upon startup, accounts are verified and forcefully cleaned before making them available for reservation.

 ## API